 When the Actions section is complete and you have tested your app, you may submit your app to Google for review.
 If your app is approved, it will be available to Assistant users.

 - Go to the Overview page for your project in the Actions Console.

 Click on the App Information section, then click Add and fill out the following information.
 Most of this information is public and appears in the Assistant Directory.

 - Name: Enter your app's name.
 This is how your app appears in the Assistant Directory, as well as how users invoke your app.
 Use a microphone and say your app's name to help us understand the correct pronunciation.

-- Details: Add your app's introduction, short description and full description, clearly explaining what the app is used for and what it does.
+- Details: Details: Add your app's introduction, short description, and a full description that clearly explains what the app is used for and what it does.
 Add sample invocations and select a category for the app.
-For flash card apps, choose Games and Fun.

 - Images: Add two images, one for the banner and one for the logo.

 - Testing Instructions: Add any specific testing instructions if required.
 These are only visible to our review team.
 Generally, for apps that you build with the flash cards template, you can leave this blank.